Gran Casino: Plot

 Gerardo (Jorge Negrete) and his friend Demetrio (Julio Villarreal) are a pair of footloose cowboys in turn-of-the-century Mexico who are in prison on dubious charges.
 As Gerardo sings and strums on his guitar, Demetrio saws the bars of their cell, enabling them to escape.
 They come upon a small oil field operated by José Enrique (Francisco Jambrina), an entrepreneur from Argentina who is refusing to sell out to evil oil barons who threaten the workers.
-Gerardo persuades José to give work to him and his friends, and after he and Demetrio recruit more workers, they're able to rejuvenate the struggling operation.
+Gerardo persuades José to give work to him and his friends, and after he and Demetrio recruit more workers, they are able to rejuvenate the struggling operation.
 Just as their fortunes are on the rise, however, the oilman disappears and is feared murdered.
-Demetrio takes over the operation next, but, again, the night before the oil is to start pumping, he goes to the casino and falls for Camelia (Mercedes Barba), the same girl José was last seen with before he vanished, and he too disappears.
+Demetrio takes over the operation next, but the night before the oil is to start pumping, he goes to the casino and falls for Camelia (Mercedes Barba), the same girl José was last seen with before he vanished, and he too disappears.

-José's sister Mercedes (Libertad Lamarque) travels to Mexico to find out what's become of him, and when she learns that Gerardo has taken over as manager, she's convinced that Gerardo and his pals are to blame.
+José's sister Mercedes (Libertad Lamarque) travels to Mexico to find out what has become of him, and when she learns that Gerardo has taken over as manager, she is convinced that Gerardo and his pals are to blame.
 Wanting to know more about Gerardo and his cronies, she takes a job as a singer at "Gran Casino," a rowdy nightclub near the oil fields.
 In time, she strikes up a romance with the good-hearted roughneck and learns the identity of her brother's real enemy—Don Fabio (José Baviera), the local front for Big Oil.